Candida Thompson

-Candida Thompson is a British violinist.
+Candida Thompson is a British violinist and conductor, who has been the artistic director of the Amsterdam Sinfonietta since 2003.

 Biography

 Thompson was born in Glasgow, Scotland.
 She has been living in Amsterdam since 1992.
-She studied with David Takeno at the Guildhall School of Music and Drama in London, where she received her soloist's graduation diploma with honour.
+She studied with David Takeno at the Guildhall School of Music and Drama in London, where she received her soloist's graduation diploma, graduating *cum laude*.
 She developed her qualities further at the Banff Centre for the Arts in Canada.
 She also participated in various national and international competitions and received several prizes.

 Currently she plays a Guarneri 'del Gesù violin on loan from a private collector.

 Career

+She settled in Amsterdam in 1992 and became concertmaster of Nieuw Sinfonietta Amsterdam in 1995, at that time under the direction of Lev Markiz.
+In 2003, she succeeded Peter Oundjian as concertmaster and artistic director of this 22-member orchestra, now known as Amsterdam Sinfonietta.

 Ensemble work

 Thompson has been involved in chamber music and string orchestras most of her playing life.
 She has directed orchestras in Scandinavia, the Netherlands and the UK such as Mahler Chamber Orchestra, Chamber Orchestra of Europe, London Mozart Players, Camerata Salzburg.
 As a chamber musician, she has collaborated with musicians such as Isaac Stern, Bruno Giuranna, Frans Helmerson, Janine Jansen, Julian Rachlin, David Kuyken and performed at many festivals such as Kuhmo (Finland), Gubbio (Italy), International Chamber Music Festival Utrecht (the Netherlands) and La Musica (the USA).

-Thompson has been a regular guest artist at La Musica Chamber Music Festival in Florida for the past 7 years collaborating with artists such as Bruno Giuranna, Joseph Silverstein, Isabelle Faust and Frans Helmerson.
+Thompson has been a regular guest artist at La Musica Chamber Music Festival in Sarasota, Florida for the past seven years, collaborating with artists such as Bruno Giuranna, Joseph Silverstein, Isabelle Faust and Frans Helmerson.
 She appeared at the Boston Chamber music festival in July 2007 and participated in the Finnish Kuhmo Chamber Music Festival and at the Gubbio Chamber Music festival.